A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

-A vast amount of literature exists for critical thresholds to \eqref{genEP} and other similar systems.
-The existence of such curve was first identified and analyzed in \cite{ELT01} for EP systems.
-The authors analyzed the one dimensional and multidimensional (with spherical symmetry) cases.
-A series of works then followed for EP as well as other systems, \cite{BL19,BL201,CCTT16,CCZ16,CT09,HT17,Lee2,LL08,LL09,LT01,LT02, LT03, LT04,TT14, TT22, TW08,Tan20,Tan21,WTB12} among many others.
-As is known for general hyperbolic conservation laws that for any initial data, singularities develop as one moves forward in time, \cite{Lax64}.
-This is due to the convective forces present.
-Addition of source terms however, can result in a set of initial data that leads to global solutions.
-To extract a set of initial data (subcritical region) for which there is global well-posedness, is an interesting territory to be explored.
-The `goodness' of the external forces can balance or even outweigh the `bad' convective forces and result in a `large' subcritical region.
-An example where the external forces completely obliterate the convective forces is the strongly singular Euler-Poisson-alignment (EPA) system.
-In \cite{KT18}, the authors show that the system \eqref{genEP} with $N=1$ and an additional nonlocal alignment force in the momentum equation results in global-in-time solutions for any initial data.
-This result is remarkable and in stark opposition to the conventional results for EP systems.
+A substantial body of literature has been devoted to critical thresholds for system \eqref{genEP} and related models.
+The existence of such a threshold curve for the Euler–Poisson system was first identified and analyzed in \cite{ELT01} for EP systems, where both the one-dimensional case and the multidimensional case with spherical symmetry were treated.
+This pioneering work was followed by a series of studies on EP systems and other models, including \cite{BL19,BL201,CCTT16,CCZ16,CT09,HT17,Lee2,LL08,LL09,LT01,LT02, LT03, LT04,TT14, TT22, TW08,Tan20,Tan21,WTB12}, among many others.
+It is well known that for general hyperbolic conservation laws, singularities form in finite time for arbitrary initial data \cite{Lax64}.
+This breakdown is driven by the convective nonlinearities inherent in such systems.
+However, the addition of suitable source terms can fundamentally alter this behavior and produce a subset of initial data that leads to global solutions.
+Identifying this subset, the subcritical region, is an important and intriguing direction of study.
+In many cases, the “good’’ external forces can balance or even dominate the “bad’’ convective effects, thus expanding the subcritical region.

+A striking example is provided by the strongly singular Euler–Poisson–alignment (EPA) system.
+In \cite{KT18}, it was shown that system \eqref{genEP} in one dimension, augmented with a nonlocal alignment term in the momentum equation, admits global-in-time solutions for every initial data.
+This result is remarkable and stands in sharp contrast to the classical behavior of the standard Euler–Poisson equations.

-For threshold results in one dimensional EP and EPA systems, one can refer to \cite{BL19,BL201,CCTT16,CCZ16,DKRT18,KT18,TW08,Tan21}.
-In \cite{TW08}, the authors include pressure and exclude background.
-It is quite difficult to obtain thresholds for the full EP system (with pressure) due to the strict hyperbolicity resulting in two characteristic flow paths.
-Critical threshold for EP systems with pressure and $c>0$ is largely an open problem.
+For critical-threshold results in one dimensional EP and EPA systems, we refer to \cite{BL19,BL201,CCTT16,CCZ16,DKRT18,KT18,TW08,Tan21}.
+In particular, \cite{TW08} considers the Euler–Poisson system with pressure but without background.
+Deriving thresholds for the full EP system with pressure is notably challenging, due to strict hyperbolicity and the presence of two interacting characteristic families.
+As a result, the critical-threshold problem for EP systems with pressure and nonzero background is largely an open problem.